 Nestled on the banks of the gentle Mississippi River, New Orleans is a top vacation destination in the Southern Gulf region.
 New Orleans is the birthplace of traditional jazz, the home of the famous Mardi Gras celebration and a fascinating blend of cultures, languages and history.

-Historic parks, gardens and charming 19th century architecture abound as does a way of life that couples both American and European traditions.
+Historic parks, gardens and charming 19th century architecture abound as does a way of life that sparks both American and European traditions.
 Visitors can explore the variety of shops, restaurants, museums, historic sites and casinos in distinct neighborhoods that make the Big Easy shine.

 Get ready to explore a fascinating region teeming with winding rivers, picturesque gardens and charming neighborhoods.
 Start your day with a visit to the French Market to pick up unique cultural handicrafts and gifts, followed by a relaxing stroll down charming Magazine Street in the Garden District.
 Grab a bite to eat at the Red Fish Grill then head to historic Jackson Square.